ad1tyaaa/100days/round-1.md

 **Progress :** Did lecture on Macros, Global variables, Default Arguments, etc.

 **Final Thoughts :** I finished the lecture that contains small topics like Global Variables, Macros, Default Arguments, etc. I will be doing a revision of Pointer and then move to Recursions.

+## day 43 : 17 November 2023

+**Progress :** Did a revision of Pointers and related topics.
+That's it.

+**FInal Thoguhts :** I did not study for a couple of days, as I wasn't well.
+But, Today I started revision of Pointers.
+I will continue doing Pointers Revision for 1-2 more days, before I start Recursion.